Windshield Repairs Free Under New Florida Law

 Cause of Damage

-Windshield damage can result from criminal acts, like theft.
+A cracked windshield can result from criminal acts, like theft.
 For example, a thief may break your window to steal something from your vehicle.

 A natural disaster, like a tropical storm or hurricane, could knock debris into your windshield.
 Alternatively, a wildfire can weaken a tree that drops a branch onto your windshield.

+Does insurance cover windshield replacement in Florida?
 Suppose your windshield was damaged when you hit an electric pole.
 If you only had comprehensive coverage, the insurer would not be obligated to pay for windshield repairs caused by a collision.

 Under Florida’s law, insurers cannot charge a deductible for windshield repairs under comprehensive coverage or CAC policies.
-This means that you can probably receive free windshield repairs for damage caused by anything except a collision.
+This means that you can probably receive free windshield replacement for damage caused by anything except a collision.

 Who Pays for Broken Windshields in Accidents?